 6. MINIMISE TRAMP OIL USING SKIMMERS AND SEPARATORS

-Tramp oil will contaminate the emulsion.
-This could be slide oil, corrosion inhibitor fluid, hydraulic oil or gear oil.
+Tramp oil contaminates the emulsion and could be slide oil, corrosion inhibitor fluid, hydraulic oil or gear oil.
 Bacteria thrive in the boundary layer between the tramp oil and the emulsion, which is why tramp oil should be removed daily.
-No emulsion will cope with being covered by tramp oil for any long period of time.
+No emulsion can cope with being covered by tramp oil for any long period of time.

 Tramp oil content is measures as follows:

 Concentration (refractometer) – Concentration (titration) = Tramp oil content.